scionproto/scion/doc/BeaconExtensions.md

-# Embedding Static Information in SCION Beacons
+# Embedding Static Information in SCION Path Construction Beacons

-This document describes how static information can be included in the PCBs in order to assist in the path selection process.
+This document describes how static information can be included in the Path Construction Beacons (PCBs) in order to assist in the path selection process.
 It first defines what static metrics are, and gives a basic outline of how they can be embedded in the PCBs.
 Then it provides a method of combining the fragments of information included in the individual AS Entries into values that